Nasir Iqbal Falls To World No. 16 At Chengdu 2025 World Games - UrduPoint

 -

-Pak squash duo make nation proud by qualifying for World Games22 hours ago
+Pak squash duo make nation proud by qualifying for World Games1 day ago

 -